 Conclusion

-By using Delta Lake’s time travel feature, you can go back to an earlier version of a Delta table and restore it to a state where the wrong data wasn’t there.
-But keep in mind that time travel is affected by retention policies and older versions of a Delta table might be deleted automatically based on those policies.
-So it’s important to act quickly to recover the table before the version you want is removed.
+Using Delta Lake’s time travel feature, you can go back to an earlier version of a Delta table and restore it to a state without the wrong data.
+However, keep in mind that retention policies can lead to the automatic deletion of older versions.
+It’s crucial to recover the table quickly before the version you need is gone.